Howard Carter: Tutankhamun's tomb

 On 24 November 1922, the full extent of the stairway was cleared, and a seal containing Tutankhamun's cartouche was found on the outer doorway.
 This door was removed and the rubble-filled corridor behind cleared, revealing the door of the tomb itself.
 On 26 November, Carter, with Carnarvon, Lady Evelyn, and assistant Arthur Callender in attendance, made a "tiny breach in the top left-hand corner" of the doorway, using a chisel that his grandmother had given him for his 17th birthday.
 He was able to peer in by the light of a candle and see that many of the gold and ebony treasures were still in place.
 He did not yet know whether it was "a tomb or merely an old cache", but he did see a promising sealed doorway between two sentinel statues.

 Carnarvon asked, "Can you see anything?"
-Carter replied: "Yes, wonderful things!"
-Carter had, in fact, discovered Tutankhamun's tomb (subsequently designated KV62).
+Carter replied: "Yes, wonderful things!" (though in his own journal entry of the day Carter recorded what was said as "Yes, it is wonderful") Carter had, in fact, discovered Tutankhamun's tomb (subsequently designated KV62).
 The tomb was then secured, to be entered in the presence of an official of the Egyptian Department of Antiquities the next day.
 However, that night, Carter, Carnarvon, Lady Evelyn, and Callender allegedly made an unauthorised visit, becoming the first people in modern times to enter the tomb.
 Some sources suggest that the group also entered the inner burial chamber.
 In this account, a small hole was found in the chamber's sealed doorway, and Carter, Carnarvon, and Lady Evelyn crawled through.

 The next morning, 27 November, saw an inspection of the tomb in the presence of an Egyptian official.
-Callender rigged up electric lighting, illuminating a vast haul of items, including gilded couches, chests, thrones, and shrines.
+Callender rigged up electric lighting, illuminating a vast hoard of items, including gilded couches, chests, thrones, and shrines.
 They also saw evidence of two further chambers, including the sealed doorway to the inner burial chamber, guarded by two life-size statues of Tutankhamun.
 Despite evidence of break-ins in ancient times, the tomb was virtually intact, and would ultimately be found to contain over 5,000 items.

 On 29 November, the tomb was officially opened in the presence of several invited dignitaries and Egyptian officials.